Academic warning and suspension

 Steps you must complete while on academic warning

-1. Register for classes.
-You must be registered for classes prior to the academic warning appointment with your college advisor.
+You must be registered for courses before your academic warning advising appointment. - Meet with your assigned advisor.

-3. Complete the Academic Warning Self-Assessment online form before your advising appointment and be prepared to discuss it with your college advisor.
-If this form is not complete at the start of your appointment, your academic warning hold will not be moved, and you may be required to reschedule your appointment.
-This means you may not be able to register at your queue time.
+Complete the Academic Warning Self-Assessment form prior to your advising appointment and be prepared to discuss it.
+If the form is not completed before your appointment, your academic warning hold will not be released.
+You may be required to reschedule your appointment, which could delay your ability to register during your queue time. - Prepare for your advising appointment.

-If you have other registration holds placed by the CSE Academic Advising Office, you will be required to schedule a second appointment with your college advisor to address those holds.
-There must be a minimum of 24 hours between each advising appointment.
+If you have other registration holds placed by CSE Advising or your academic department, you may be required to complete additional advising steps.
+A minimum of 24 hours is required between advising appointments.

 Academic warning requirements